 NYAIL strengthens local independent living centers, serves as the foundation for a strong statewide network, and is a leader in the civil rights movement for all people with disabilities.

-The New York Association on Independent Living, Inc. (NYAIL) is partnered with Independent Living Centers across the State to provide the Money Follows the Person (MFP) Transition Center and Peer Outreach & Referral programs.
+The New York Association on Independent Living, Inc. (NYAIL) is partnered with Independent Living Centers across the State to provide the Open Doors (MFP) Transition Center and Peer Outreach & Referral programs.
 This project, funded by the Department of Health as part of the federal MFP demonstration, is designed to help Medicaid eligible individuals living in nursing homes return to the community.
 It also assists individuals with developmental disabilities living in large group homes and institutions (Intermediate Care Facilities and Developmental Centers) transition to smaller community settings or more integrated community programs.
 Over 40 Transition Specialists located at ILCs across the state will be available to assist in transition planning.
 To ensure success, individuals who have already transitioned from institutional settings to the community will be available to provide in-person peer support to individuals and family members interested in the program.

 For more information about the Peer Outreach & Referral program, [click here].

 Video Description: The Quality of Life survey has been revised.
 This new version will be used beginning 1/1/17.
 The guidance on when a survey may be conducted has been clarified.
 This training is mandatory for all TS staff before they conduct a QoL in 2017.

 Author: Hosted by NYAIL.
 Presented by Open Doors (MFP) Transition Center Project Director, Suzanne de Beaumont